OLYMPIA COVERAGE | ARNOLD COVERAGE | search-slim2

 During an eight year break from bodybuilding competition you competed in equestrian events...now that is quite a departure.
 What led to your involvement in that sporting arena?

 "I grew up loving horses and being around them since my uncle trained them.
-He was actually a racehorse trainer for Burt Reynolds.
+He was actually a racehorse staceyandtaylor104copytrainer for Burt Reynolds.
 So I finally got my own and started riding, and my competitiveness kicked in.
 I did eventing, show jumping, dressage, and cross country.
 Eventually I ended up getting more horses and my love grew to teaching and training myself.
 So my husband built me a horse farm where I could ride, train, and teaches and I ended up working with "special needs" children, mostly autistic.
 I learned so much from them, and was so touched to be a part of this interaction and therapy.
 It is magical what the horses do for the kids and in return what the kids actually teach the horses.
 I no longer have my farm, we moved to Wilmington, NC, but I do still have 2 of my horses, and I still ride...my own therapy now."

 On returning to competition in 2007 you competed very successfully in the figure class -although the judges felt that you would be better off switching to bodybuilding because of your physique.
 What was your initial reaction to this suggestion?